Hidden Gems of London That Most Tourists Miss (+ Map of Unique Spots)

 From the most colorful neighborhoods, quirky pubs and cafes, a variety of gardens and parks, to some of the best views or unexpected activities – here you’ll find plenty of ideas on how to experience London off the beaten path.
 Find out!

-Good to know: To make your travel planning a bit easier, I made a map featuring all of the locations mentioned in this post.
-You can find it at the bottom of this post.
-It should help you to combine visiting the main landmarks with some of the hidden gems of London, and create your own itinerary including some of these less known places to visit in London.
+Good to know: To make your trip planning easier, I’ve created a map with all the locations mentioned in this post – you’ll find it at the bottom of the page.
+It’s a handy tool to help you mix iconic landmarks with London’s hidden gems and craft your own unique itinerary.

 Without further ado, these are some of the best hidden gems of London: